Dorgeles Nene: Fenerbahçe (2025–present)

-On 19 August 2025, he signed 5 years contract with Turkish Süper Lig club Fenerbahçe.
+On 19 August 2025, he signed a 5 year contract with Turkish Süper Lig club Fenerbahçe.

 On 31 August 2025, he scored his first goal for the team in his Süper Lig debut against Gençlerbirliği in a 3-1 away win.
 On 9 November 2025, he scored two goals against Kayserispor in a 4-2 Süper Lig home win.

+As of February 3, in his first season with the team, Nene has demonstrated his value to the team with a performance of 5 goals and 7 assists in 24 matches across all competitions.
+On March 17, he made his first hat-trick with the team in a 4-1 Süper Lig win against Gaziantep.

 International career

 Dorgeles was born in Kayes, Mali to Ivorian parents who are originally from Yopougon, Abidjan.
 He debuted with the Mali national team in a 1–0 2022 World Cup qualification loss to Tunisia on 25 March 2022.

 In the 2023 Africa Cup of Nations tournament held in Ivory Coast on February 3, 2024, he scored a goal in the 71st minute against Ivory Coast, but the Ivory Coast Team won the match 2-1 after extra time.

+On 11 December 2025, Nene was called up to the Mali squad for the 2025 Africa Cup of Nations.

 Personal life

 Dorgeles is the older brother of Nordsjælland and Ivory Coast U23 winger Levy Nene.